gammaswap/v0-subgraph/README.md

 ### 1.1 **Setup Hardhat Environment and Deploy Smart Contracts**

-- On hardhat, setup a local blockchain with `npx hardhat node` (address is *127.0.0.1:8545* by default)
-- Store the **address and private key** given by the hardhat node somewhere.
-This will be utilized for many transactions like creating a loan, withdrawing liquidity, etc.
-- While the node is running, open a new terminal and deploy the smart contracts to your local environment with
+- Follow the instructions in the [readme.md](https://github.com/gammaswap/v1-periphery#readme0) file for v1-periphery to deploy the contracts to local hardhat network.

-    ```bash
-    npx hardhat run scripts/deploy.ts —network localhost
-    ```

-- Since there is no script to automate this (yet), copy the newly deployed addresses to the v1-interface environment variables in `.env.development` as well as the v1-subgraph `subgraph.yaml` contracts.
+- call `yarn prepare` to copy v1-interface environment variables in `.env.development` to populate the v1-subgraph `subgraph.yaml` contracts.
-- If deploying to one of the testnets, you need to grab an Alchemy or Infura API key and add the network to `hardhat.config.ts`, like so:

-    ```jsx
-    networks: {
-    	<NETWORK_NAME>: {
-    		url: <ALCHEMY_HTTPS_URL>,
-    		accounts: [<NETWORK_PRIVATE_KEY>,...]
-    	}
-    }
-    ```

 ### 1.2 **Import Account into Metamask**